MagicHobo2015/mario/README.md

+Project contributors: Joshua Land and Trung Nguyen

 # mario
-Mario clone for cpsc 386
+Brand new 2d platforming game for cpsc 386